|

 CONCLUSION:

-that the wine bottles contain opium.
-Finding the trap door, Andrews suggests that Chan go below and signal authorities to
+Chan discovers that the wine bottles contain opium.
+Finding the trap door, Andrews suggests that Chan go below and signal

-Vogeding is listed as "Burke" in the onscreen credits, he is called "Ivan Marloff" throughout the dialog of the film.
+by Frederik Vogeding is listed as "Burke" in the onscreen credits, he is called "Ivan Marloff" throughout the dialog of the

 Adapted from: AMERICAN FILM INSTITUTE CATALOG - Within Our Gates: Ethnicity in American